felsangom/dotfiles/README.md

 ## Picom

 I'm using picom as composer.
-The config file ajust vsync and alacritty active window opacity.
+The config file ajust vsync, opacity, shadow, etc.

 ## Bash